 The envisaged study is to elucidate the variability available among different clones for the important characters and their mutual relationship.
-The study is expect The study is expected to provide valuable information to improve the selection procedures in early evaluation for higher rubber yield.
+The study is expected to provide valuable information to improve the selection procedures in early evaluation for higher rubber yield.
 This will also help in identifying better genotypes for use in future breeding programmes.